extremealexv/Netureon/Netureon.md

-# 📘 NetGuard Technical Documentation
+# 📘 Netureon Technical Documentation
 **Version:** 1.3.1
-**Last Updated:** September 4, 2025
+**Last Updated:** September 23, 2025
 **Author:** Alexander Vasilyev

 ---

 ## 🎯 Overview
-NetGuard is a comprehensive local network monitoring and security management system built with Python, Flask, and PostgreSQL.
+Netureon is a comprehensive local network monitoring and security management system built with Python, Flask, and PostgreSQL.
 This document provides detailed technical information about the system's architecture, components, and configuration options.

 ---